Swindon: Railway town

 When tuberculosis hit the new town, the Mechanics' Institute persuaded the industrial pioneers of North Wiltshire to agree that the railway's former employees should continue to receive medical attention from the doctors of the GWR Medical Society Fund, which the institute had played a role in establishing and funding.

+In 1874, a skeleton of the stegosaurian dinosaur Dacentrurus was excavated from Swindon Great Quarry.

 Swindon's 'other' railway, the Swindon, Marlborough and Andover Railway, merged with the Swindon and Cheltenham Extension Railway to form the Midland & South Western Junction Railway, which set out to join the London & South Western Railway with the Midland Railway at Cheltenham.
 The Swindon, Marlborough & Andover had planned to tunnel under the hill on which Swindon's Old Town stands but the money ran out and the railway ran into Swindon Town railway station, off Devizes Road in the Old Town, skirting the new town to the west, intersecting with the GWR at Rushey Platt and heading north for Cirencester, Cheltenham and the LMS, whose 'Midland Red' livery the M&SWJR adopted.

 During the second half of the 19th century, Swindon New Town grew around the main line between London and Bristol.
 In 1900, the original market town, Old Swindon, merged with its new neighbour at the bottom of the hill to become a single town.

 On 1 July 1923, the GWR took over the largely single-track M&SWJR and the line northwards from Swindon Town was diverted to Swindon Junction station, leaving the Town station with only the line south to Andover and Salisbury.
 The last passenger trains on what had been the SM&A ran on 10 September 1961, 80 years after the railway's first stretch opened.

 During the first half of the 20th century, the railway works was the town's largest employer and one of the biggest in the country, employing more than 14,500 workers.
 Alfred Williams (1877–1930) wrote about his life as a hammerman at the works.

 The works' decline started in 1960, when it rolled out Evening Star, the last steam engine to be built in the UK.
 The works lost its locomotive building role and took on rolling stock maintenance for British Rail.
 In the late 1970s, much of the works closed and the rest followed in 1986.